alexeykrol/CFSP/README.md

 12. The task of people to create the ideas, discuss them with other people and embody.
 All functions of financial management will be automated.

-13. Since a lot of versions of [b]block chains[/b] implementing, at a certain stage there will be a need for a meta layer that will allow "negotiating" different AIs and different [b]blockchains[/b] and crypto-currencies.
+13. Since a lot of versions of block chains implementing, at a certain stage there will be a need for a meta layer that will allow "negotiating" different AIs and different blockchains and crypto-currencies.

-14. This layer will be implemented in the form of [b]Crypto Fund Syndicate Protocol[/b] - as a language, a set of rules that allow creating "fast networks of investors, sponsors, and projects" in the scale-free-network architecture, on top of the hardware and architectural level of individual [b]blockchains[/b].
+14. This layer will be implemented in the form of Crypto Fund Syndicate Protocol - as a language, a set of rules that allow creating "fast networks of investors, sponsors, and projects" in the scale-free-network architecture, on top of the hardware and architectural level of individual blockchains.

-15. The analogy here is that [b]block chains[/b] and low-level smart contracts is the form the physical level of the network, this is like a network of neurons, axons, and synapses in the brain that can have different functions.
+15. The analogy here is that blockchains and low-level smart contracts is the form the physical level of the network, this is like a network of neurons, axons, and synapses in the brain that can have different functions.

 Crypto Fund Syndicate Protocol - will create a "consciousness", which is designed to solve one of the most important task - the easy mobilization of resources for the implementation of the most ambitious projects in the interests of the planet.